Tarek666666/MERNEcommerce/README.md

-# Node Js E commerce

 # Summary:
 The application enables the user to log in as an admin, allowing them to add, update, and delete new products.
-Additionally, the user can perform the same actions as a regular user by adding items to their own cart.
+Additionally, the admin can perform the same actions as a regular user by adding items to their own cart.
 The cart automatically performs all necessary calculations and prepares the total price for checkout.
+The app utilizes a free MySQL Database (ClearDB) hosted on Heroku to store all product data.